elgopher/pixiq/README.md

 + no automatic anti-aliasing, no filters, blur and other fancy tools
 + more information can be found in [The Pixel Art Tutorial](http://pixeljoint.com/forum/forum_posts.asp?TID=11299)

+## Project status

+At the moment I have a vision how the API should look like and how it should be programmed.
+I have made a quick and dirty implementation as a proof of concept.
+Now it is time to start from scratch in order to deliver the highest possible quality.

+The project is using [semantic versioning](https://semver.org/).
+Current version is `0.X.Y` which basically means that future versions may introduce incompatible API changes.

+## Project goals

++ Create Go API which is just fun to use.
+It will provide tools known from Pixel Art software.
++ Create Development Tools similar to Chrome Developer Tools to support the development process
++ Make it fast - image manipulation requires a lot of computation, therefore Pixiq should be well optimized